Welcome to the new class divide: good dental care, or the lack thereof.

 She recalls her Grandma as a vivacious “radiant thing” attracting flirtatious comments from the guys. . . until bedtime, when her teeth came out.
 Grandma explained that a dentist pulled out all her teeth and gave her a set of dentures when she was still in her twenties.

-Likewise, Smarsh’s handsome father’s teeth looked fine when he was younger, but his lack of access to dental care caused his health to deteriorate as he aged.
+Likewise, Smarsh’s handsome father’s teeth looked fine when he was younger.
+Alas, his lack of access to dental care caused his health to deteriorate as he aged.
 At one point, he mentioned, “I notice people’s teeth because mine are so bad.”
-Then, his dental health got so bad, Smarsh’s father’s bad teeth didn’t just make him look less attractive, they nearly killed him.
+Then, his dental health got so bad, his bad teeth didn’t just make him look less attractive… They nearly killed him.

 Smarsh angrily rails against a system that denies quality dental care to the poor, while punishing and ridiculing them for their bad teeth.